codebar/manual/_posts/2015-02-06-bringing-codebar-to-your-area.md

 ### Do you want to bring Codebar to your city?

-Part of Codebar's goal is to enable anyone who is up for organising workshops in their city on a regular basis by supporting them in any way we can.
+Part of our goal is to enable people to organise workshops in their city on a regular basis by supporting them in any way we can.
 If this is something that you would like to do, we suggest that you first try and find a venue for the first two events and sponsors that can provide you with food.

 We will also add your chapter to the Codebar application and provide you with organiser access, a mailing list where people subscribed to your city can reach out to you and more information on how to use the app to announce and invite people to workshops.